jsmyth/jsmyth.github.io/content/posts/panning-for-gold-courses.md

 ### Hogan's Dam Disc Golf Course

 Nestled in Valley Springs, Hogan's Dam Disc Golf Course is a true gem that offers a challenging and picturesque disc golfing experience.
 Designed by renowned disc golf course architect Robert Trent Jones Jr., this 18-hole course features wooded fairways, strategic obstacles, and water hazards that demand accuracy and skill.
+And this hidden gem has 2 other layouts hidden inside of IT, making this course a potential 54 hole haul!
 The stunning views of the surrounding countryside make Hogan's Dam Disc Golf Course an absolute treasure for disc golf enthusiasts.

 ### Black Creek Park Disc Golf Course